virtuosa0714/casa0014-Prototype/README.md

 This repository contains the process of formulating my ideas for this project and the process of making improvements to it.

+The weather in the UK is highly variable, so I had an epiphany and decided to create a device to visualize the rapidly changing environmental temperature.

 At first, my intention was merely to use the temperature sensor to control the color of the lights.
 However, after discussing my design ideas with the teacher, he informed me that there is a sensor called DHT22 which can simultaneously measure temperature and humidity.
 So, I decided to use this sensor and add the function of controlling the color depth of the lights based on the humidity level.

 So I began to learn about the DHT22 sensor and how to apply it in the code for Arduino.

 <img width="669" height="76" alt="image" src="https://github.com/user-attachments/assets/5265f6d0-c5e3-47bd-9d8a-8410171db7bf" />

-This is the code for obtaining the temperature and humidity values of the environment through sensors.
+This is the code for obtaining the temperature and humidity values of the environment through DHT22 sensors.

 <img width="1352" height="454" alt="image" src="https://github.com/user-attachments/assets/b30fa97b-5f61-444b-9e2d-7f37eaf6758a" />
 <img width="1435" height="789" alt="image" src="https://github.com/user-attachments/assets/354d56db-19a3-4ea2-9ef9-b691a7618cca" />